 J Yerushalmy and H Hillboe criticised the paper Atherosclerosis: A Problem in Newer Public Health in the publication Fat In The Diet and Mortality From Heart Disease , claiming that Keys only choose 6 countries that supported his hypothesis.
 They state Keys did not give reasons for his selection.
 This is clearly incorrect.
 If you read Keys’ paper, Keys did give the reasons for choices.

-Jacob Yerushalmy and Herman Hilleboe examined the data from all of the 22 countries in the WHO Epidemiological and Vital Statistics 1951-1953 publication.
-The results were published in their paper Fat in the diet and mortality from heart disease.Note that Keys’ paper was presented in January 1953.
-Yerushalmy and Hilleboe used World Health Organisation data from the years 1951-1953.
+Jacob Yerushalmy and Herman Hilleboe examined the data from 22 countries (out of a possible 33) in the WHO Epidemiological and Vital Statistics 1951-1953 publication.
+The results were published in their paper Fat in the diet and mortality from heart disease.Note that Keys’ paper was presented in Amsterdam in late 1952 and later in New York in January 1953.
+Yerushalmy and Hilleboe used World Health Organisation data from the years 1951-1953, which was published in 1956.

 Even if data from all the 22 countries are included, it still shows: